What are they, special rules?

 Back to Top Do we need to partake in religious activities?

-Monasteries and convent guest houses are a warm and inviting accommodation experience - a true insight to life in Italy.
+Monastery and convent guest houses are a warm and inviting accommodation experience - an authentic insight to local life in your destination.

 They are open to all and there is no obligation or question of religious requirement.